 The Centers for Disease Control and Prevention (CDC) documented a six-fold increase in opioid-related overdose deaths between 1999 and 2017.
 There are now more deaths due to prescription opioid addiction and overdose in the United States than deaths due to motor vehicle accidents and HIV.
 Rapid increases in overdose deaths involving heroin began in 2010.
 Although treatment for heroin-related opioid use disorder increased from 37.5 percent in 2016 to 54.9 percent in 2017, heroin-related deaths continue to rise, likely due to the higher potency of heroin now available on the market.

 The significant increase in overdose deaths since 2013 has been driven mostly by synthetic opioids, specifically fentanyl, which can deliver up to 50 times the strength of heroin.
+Geographically, the states with the largest increases in the rates of opioid-related deaths are in the eastern one-third of the United States; this includes Massachusetts.
 In 2017, there were over 28,000 deaths in the United States involving synthetic opioids.
 Fentanyl is the main contributor to unintentional opioid deaths, whereas other opioids (e.g., morphine, codeine, hydromorphone, and oxycodone) are predominantly used for suicides.

 Opioid Crisis.
 The Numbers.

 have an opioid use disorder

 Effective treatment for opioid misuse and addiction exists.
 On this site, you will find resources for individuals, families, and healthcare providers to help access this treatment.
 Connecting at-risk individuals to effective treatment is key.